ATX: Overview

 EATX (Extended ATX) is a bigger version of the ATX motherboard with 12 × 13 in dimensions.
-While some dual CPU socket motherboards have been implemented in ATX, the extra size of EATX makes it the typical form factor for dual socket systems, and with sockets that support four or eight memory channels, for single socket systems with a large number of memory slots.
+While some dual-CPU-socket motherboards have been implemented in ATX, the extra size of EATX makes it the typical form factor for dual-socket systems and for single-socket systems with a large number of memory slots (or more than two memory channels).

 In 2004, Intel announced the BTX (Balanced Technology eXtended) standard, intended as a replacement for ATX.
 While some manufacturers adopted the new standard, Intel discontinued any future development of BTX in 2006.
 As of 2025, the ATX design still remains the de facto standard for personal computers.